-I just wanted to share my latest book, this one written with Tom Totushek for educators in St. Paul Public Schools who are members of SPTRFA, focusing on financial literacy and making the most of their SPTRFA pension benefits.
-Please consider sharing with any educators you know in St. Paul.
-This is the latest in … Continue reading New Book: TL;DR: Financial Literacy for St. Paul Public School Teachers
+I just wanted to share my latest book, this one written with Sheila Miller for employees in New Hampshire Public Schools, focusing on financial literacy and making the most of their NHRS pension benefits.
+Please consider sharing with any teachers you know in New Hampshire.
+This is the latest in the TL;DR Financial Literacy series. … Continue reading New Book: TL;DR: Financial Literacy for New Hampshire Public School Employees